rxl7906/ToolShare/README.md

 1. Download zip file.
 2. Open terminal and change directory to root directory of web app.
 3. Type in "python manage.py syncdb" and a new database file will be created.
 4. Fill in the requested info.
+(This is just to fill in basic info, not too important)
 5. In a web browser, type in "localhost:8000".

 ## License